-Dee Elliott - Head of CYM's Saturday Centre
+Dee Elliott - Assistant Head of Service

 Dee Elliott started learning the cello at secondary school.
 Having made good progress she soon was given a place at the Nottinghamshire School of Music, where she spent her Saturday mornings having cello and piano lessons, as well as singing in a choir, playing in orchestras and leaning music theory.